JustPyrrha/Py.LibNetwork/README.md

 ### Usage
 1. Add an event handler.
    > [!NOTE]
-   > Channel names can be anything, but it's recommended to include basic information such as mod name and a data version.
+   > Channel names can be anything, but it's recommended to include basic information such as mod name and a data version.\
-   > Since theres no mod version enforcement, you may need to apply data migrations.\
+   > Since there's no mod version enforcement, you may need to apply data migrations.\
    > See `Py.LibNetwork/RemoteModListHandler.cs` for a basic example.

     ```csharp